 - Their participation in extra-curricular activities.

-Applications for the Danny Clifford Bursary will open at 6:00 pm on Friday 23rd March 2017; and will close on Friday the 27th April.
+Applications for the Danny Clifford Bursary will open at 8:00 pm on Friday 10th August 2018; and will close on Friday the 7th September at 8 pm.

 The Danny Clifford Bursary Allowed me to fund care for my children on a more regular basis, which during a tumultuous year involving a chronic medical condition meant I could spend full days at the University rather than having to juggle classes and medical appointments and rush home to be with my children.
 It allowed me to focus my studies, rather than on financial stress, and achieve my goal of increasing my GPA over two semesters.